Articles of interest

 “Estey.”
 In the background more imps climb over an Estey piano and organ.
 Fun perhaps?
 Hard to say.

 The last card is from the 1890’s and suggests an air of exoticism.
 A trend in art and literature called “Orientalism” by the author Edouard Said conjure up exotic images of people in the Middle East wearing traditional clothing and doing things such as smoking hashish or playing chess.
 Said suggested that such imagery intended to keep people in the Muslim world in their place while their culture was appropriated by western artists and consumers.
-Here, as in many works from the time, the woman (St. Cecelia?)
-Is
+Here, as in many works from the time, the woman (St. Cecelia?) is

 dressed in what may be Moroccan dress holding a traditional lyre.
 She has replaced the previous plump white girl with the harp.
 The image is beautiful but dated in a way that appropriates imagery from another culture for purposes of marketing.